-The ETN feature refers to the Team displayed on the left side of the scoreboard as Team 1; the Team on the right is Team 2.
+The ETN feature refers to the Team displayed on top line of scoring information on the scoreboard as Team 1; the Team on the bottom is Team 2.

 Setting the name is much like using the text features of a phone that assigns text characters to the number keys.
 Each time you press a number key repeatedly, the next character associated with that key appears on the LCD display.
 For instance, to enter the name "BEARS" you would press...